-One of the key things Google Analytics helps us identify conversion uplift opportunities.
-Traffic is precious, and we don’t want to waste any of it on tests that don’t result in learning or uplifts.
-That’s why we want to have good data for:
+Google Analytics helps us identify conversion uplift opportunities.
+Traffic is precious, and we don’t want to waste it on tests that don’t result in learning or uplifts.

-- A) which pages have uplift opportunities and
+- Which pages have uplift opportunities;

-- B) specific page issues.
+- Specific page issues.

-Google Analytics won’t tell us what the problems are, we need to interpret the data ourselves.
-That being said, Google Analytics can give us strong hints as to what the problems may be, making it easier to conduct further investigations.
+Google Analytics won’t tell us what the problems are—we need to interpret the data ourselves.
+That said, Google Analytics can give us strong hints as to what the problems may be, making it easier to conduct further investigations.

 Look at new vs. returning visitors, check performance across different devices and browsers, and buyers vs. non-buyers.
 What’s working for one segment might not work for another, and personalization could make you a ton of money.

 7 Ways that Predictive Analytics Is Transforming Ecommerce